Late Ming peasant rebellions: Wang Er

+After Wang Er and others revolted, they captured Yijun County, released the prisoners, and then went north to join Wang Jiayin.
+Their numbers reached five or six thousand, and they gathered in Huanglong Mountain in Yan'an and Qingyang.
+Soon after, they were defeated by Hong Chengchou, the Ming Dynasty's Shaanxi Grain Commissioner, and retreated into the valley.
+Gao Yingxiang, a native of Ansai, led a revolt in the first year of Chongzhen's reign and led a force to join Wang Jiayin.

 Zhang Xianzhong

 Zhang Xianzhong was a native of Yan'an, Shaanxi.
 He was said to be strong, valiant, but also hairy and had a lust for killing.
 In his official biography, it is said that "if a single day went by and he did not kill someone, then he was really unhappy."
 When his family disowned him for getting into repeated fights with his peers, he joined the army, which sentenced him to death for breaking military law.

 An officer named Chen Hongfan spared him due to being impressed by his valiance.
 Zhang Xianzhong then joined the rebellion and followed Ma Shouying, who made him a petty officer and named him the "Yellow Tiger".
 Eventually hardship struck in the winter of 1631 and Zhang was forced to surrender with Luo Rucai, the first of several times he would do so out of expedience.

+In 1647, adoptive sons of Zhang Xianzhong; Sun Kewang, Li Dingguo and others, declared themselves kings, with Sun Kewang became the overall ruler of the land.